zkytony/genmos_object_search/genmos_object_search/src/genmos_object_search/oopomdp/agent/README.md

-Since the pursuit of sloop_object_search as a gRPC server, the way an agent should be constructed is refactored.
+Since the pursuit of genmos_object_search as a gRPC server, the way an agent should be constructed is refactored.

 However, I don't want to mess up previously working code.